aconley/datasciencecoursera/GetData/Project/CodeBook.md

-The following features are included, where [Time|Freq] means Time or Freq, [XYZ] means one of X, Y, Z, and [Mean|Sd] means one of Mean or Sd.
+The following features are included, where [Time|Freq] means Time or Freq, [XYZ] means one of X, Y, Z, and [Mean|Sd] means one of Mean or Sd:

     * activity		The activity type (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)